ColinFay/hordes/README.md

 ```

 Values returned by the `hordes` functions, once in NodeJS, are string values matching the `stdout` of `Rscript`.
-If you want to exchange data between R and NodeJS, use an interchangeable format (JSON, or raw string):
+If you want to exchange data between R and NodeJS, use an interchangeable format (JSON, arrow, or raw string):

 ``` javascript
 const {library} = require('./src/library.js');